mesour-intellij-plugins/latte-pro-issues/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Code**
-If applicable, add your Neon code here as a text or upload file (text is better than screenshot for debugging)
+If applicable, add your Latte code here as a text or upload file (text is better than screenshot for debugging)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.